Kentucky Bus Accident Attorneys

 To get the most out of your bus accident claim, our attorneys will work with you to determine how your life has been affected by the accident and your resulting injuries.
 This should include both your economic (also known as financial) and non-economic (non-financial) damages.
 Some of the most frequently sought-after economic and non-economic damages in Kentucky bus accident claims include:

 - Lost income, future wages, and earning potential

 - Property damage

 - Emotional distress

-The attorneys at Wilt & Associates work to secure all the compensation to which you are entitled, for your losses both now and in the future.
+The attorneys at Wilt Injury Lawyers work to secure all the compensation to which you are entitled, for your losses both now and in the future.
 We can discuss the specific details of your claim in a personal and free consultation.